jglazar/notes/numerical_methods/recipes.md

     total bracket reduction factor of 0.62, compared to 0.5 from bisection search.
 Gives linear convergence.

+Downhill simplex sets up N-dimensional simplex, then executes moves to slowly ooze the simplex toward a min.
+E.g., pull one vertex through opposite plane

 Naive multi-dimensional minimization loops along x, then y, then z...
   * Requires tons of tiny steps to get anywhere if slope is tilted (curvature is bigger along some directions more than others)

 Steepest descent (with maximal step sizes) makes 90-degree zig-zag pattern, since next gradient is orthogonal to prior step.

-Conjugate gradients take smart non-interfering steps
   * Gradients give `N` information per evaluation.
 Need at least `N^2` info to find min

+Conjugate gradients take smart non-interfering steps
   * Conjugate set of vectors have all pairs `u A v = 0`.
 In our case, `A` is Hessian matrix.
     * Next step doesn't correct prior step at all